-- · Upon successful completion of this course, each student will: - CO1: Define and describe the functions of the United States' political system and its effects on the development of the nation since 1877. - CO2: Recall and classify factors that relate to issues of gender, race, religion, and economic status in US society since 1877. - CO3: Identify and explain how the United States interacted with the governments and peoples of other nations since 1877. - · CO4: Discuss and explain connections between historical events as well as describe historical changes over time. - · CO5: Compare the experiences of the groups and societies that formed the United States. - CO6: Assess and evaluate the historical role government has played in the development of the United States. - C07: Draw conclusions about the role of the government in the US from historical examples and justify their conclusions using factual data and developed argument. - · CO8: Analyze primary historical sources, thus demonstrating critical reading skills.
+Upon successful compleAon of this course, each student will:

+• CO1.
+Students will be able to define and describe the functions of the United States'

+political system and its effects on the development of the nation to 1877.

+- CO2.
+Students will be able to recall and classify factors that relate to issues of gender, race, religion, and economic status in US society to 1877. - CO3.
+Students will be able to identify and explain how the United States interacted with the governments and peoples of other nations to 1877. - CO4.
+Students will be able to discuss and explain connections between historical events as well as describe historical changes over time. - · CO5.
+Students will be able to compare the experiences of the groups and societies that formed the United States. - CO6.
+Students will be able to assess and evaluate the historical role government has played in the development of the United. - CO7.
+Students will be able to draw conclusions about the role of the government in the US from historical examples and justify their conclusions using factual data and developed argument. - CO8.
+Analyze primary historical sources, thus demonstrating critical reading skills.